If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Brother 1034D vs. 1034DX: In Summary

-These two sergers have identical functions and similar setups but differ in many small ways such as the location of knobs, trim trap size, and threading order.
+These two sergers have identical functions and similar setups but differ in small ways, such as the location of knobs, trim trap size, and threading order.

 Overall, I like the small improvements of the Brother 1034DX serger more and have now made this my preferred serger!